 - Between the government of India and any state or states on the one side and one or more states on the other side

 - Between two or more states

-This jurisdiction of the supreme court is subjected to certain limitations.
-These limitations any kind of dispute arising from an agreement which was executed even before the constitution was commenced.
+This jurisdiction of the Supreme Court is subjected to certain limitations.
+These limitations any kind of dispute arising from an agreement that was executed even before the constitution was commenced.
 In case of fundamental rights, it only covers the legal aspects whereas the rest of it is left untouched.

-Civil Appeals: Cases of civil nature shall lie in the supreme court if the high court is satisfied with the following conditions and certifies that
+Civil Appeals: Article 133 of the Indian Constitution provides that cases of civil nature shall lie in the Supreme Court if the high court is satisfied with the following conditions and certifies that

 - The matter involves a substantial question of law